DavideR2020/NOSA/doc/source/doc.md

 ```

 Where `p_cell` is the extracted data for the background ROI and `cell` is the original cell data.

+#### Merge Tif

+The MergeTif is the second feature in every pipeline.
+It should never be active for objects that belong to a patch clamp data source.
+It uses the same `pyqtgraph.ImageView` as well as the ROI selection from CellSelection, but prevents the recalculation of the selected ROI as the resulting image has no timeline.

+The selected ROI and all other selected features are recalculated as soon as the feature is deactivated.

 #### Baseline